Sortition Algorithm

 Verifiable Random Function

-Verifiable Random Function is a pseudo-random function that the owner of key \(s\) at any point of \(x\) can evaluate \(v=f_s(x)\) and also provides \(proof_x\) efficiently proving that \(v\) is correct.
+Verifiable Random Function is a pseudo-random function that the owner of key \(s\) can evaluate \(v = f_s(x)\) and also provides \(proof_{x}\) efficiently proving that \(v\) is correct.
 We call such a mathematical object a verifiable pseudo-random function, VRF for brevity 1.

 Pactus uses the BLS signature scheme as the source of VRF.
 Since BLS signatures are unique, the hash of a BLS signature can be used to produce a secure and verifiable random number.